The Kitchen (art institution)

-The Kitchen is a non-profit, multi-disciplinary avant-garde performance and experimental art institution located at 512 West 19th Street, between Tenth and Eleventh Avenues in the Chelsea neighborhood of Manhattan, New York City.
-As the organization undergoes a multi-year renovation it is currently sited at a satellite loft space in the West Village located at 163B Bank Street, where exhibitions and performances are regularly held.
+The Kitchen is a non-profit, multi-disciplinary avant-garde performance art and experimental art institution located at 512 West 19th Street, between Tenth and Eleventh Avenues in the Chelsea neighborhood of Manhattan, New York City.
 It was founded in Greenwich Village in 1971 by Steina and Woody Vasulka, who were frustrated at the lack of an outlet for video art.

-The space takes its name from the original location, the kitchen of the Mercer Arts Center which was the only available place for the artists to screen their video pieces.
-Although first intended as a location for the exhibition of video art, The Kitchen soon expanded its mission to include other forms of art and performance, and incorporated as a not-for-profit arts organization in 1973.
+The space takes its name from the original location, the kitchen of the Mercer Arts Center which was the only available place for the artists to screen their video art pieces.
+Although first intended as a location for the exhibition of video art, The Kitchen soon expanded its mission to include other forms of art and performance, and incorporated as an arts not-for-profit organization organization in 1973.
 In 1974, The Kitchen relocated to a building at the corner of Wooster and Broome Streets in SoHo.
 In 1987 it moved to its current location in Manhattan, New York City.

 The first music director of The Kitchen was composer Rhys Chatham.
 The venue became known as a place where many no wave artists like Glenn Branca, Lydia Lunch and James Chance performed.
 Notable Kitchen alumni also include Philip Glass, Laurie Anderson, Ed Bowes, Rocco Di Pietro, John Moran, Jay Scheib, Young Jean Lee's Theater Company, Peter Greenaway, Michael Nyman, Steve Reich, Pauline Oliveros, Gordon Mumma, Frederic Rzewski, Ridge Theater, The Future Sound of London, Leisure Class, Elliott Sharp, Brian Eno, Arthur Russell, Meredith Monk, Arleen Schloss, Vito Acconci, Keshavan Maslak, Elaine Summers, Lucinda Childs, Bill T. Jones, David Byrne/Talking Heads, chameckilerner, John Jasperse, Bryce Dessner, Nico Muhly, Dave Soldier, Soldier String Quartet, Komar and Melamid, ETHEL, Chris McIntyre, Sylvie Degiez, Wayne Lopes/CosmicLegends, Cindy Sherman, and Swans.

-Today, The Kitchen focuses on presenting emerging artists, most of whom are local, and is committed to advancing work that is experimental in nature.
-Its facilities include a 155-seat black box performance space and a gallery space for audio and visual exhibitions.
-The Kitchen presents interdisciplinary work in music, dance, performance, video, film, visual art, and literature.
+Today, The Kitchen focuses on presenting emerging artists in the areas of music, dance, performance, video, film, visual art, and literature.
+Its facilities include a 155-seat black box performance space and a gallery space for audio and visual art exhibitions.
+As the organization undergoes a multi-year renovation it is currently sited at a satellite loft space in the West Village located at 163B Bank Street, where exhibitions and performances are held.